 He adds that the data hasn’t been investigated deeply enough yet to see if there’s evidence of why the immunity level of some people may drop.
 “What’s clear, though, is that more people are being exposed to the delta variant, and more people that are vaccinated are getting breakthrough infections than the initial data suggested,” he says.

 How do I know if my immunity is fading?

-The unfortunate thing is that there’s no easy way to measure if your immunity to COVID-19 is fading, particularly if you’re a healthy adult, says Dr. Stappenbeck.
-“Immunity is a multi-factor thing that’s not just about the number of antibodies to a specific virus that you have in your bloodstream,” he notes.
+Unfortunately, there’s no easy way to measure if your immunity to COVID-19 is fading, particularly if you’re a healthy adult, says Dr. Stappenbeck.
+“Immunity is a multi-factor thing that’s not just about the number of antibodies to a specific virus that you have in your bloodstream,” he explains.
 “There’s a cellular-based immunity, too, and that’s harder to measure.”

-The biggest challenge for experts is that COVID-19 is a new virus — one that continues to evolve, mutate and force doctors and researchers to adapt on the fly.
+The biggest challenge for experts is that COVID-19 continues to evolve, mutate and force doctors and researchers to adapt on the fly.
 “It’s a moving target,” Dr. Stappenbeck says.
-“New data is coming out every day and we have to really watch this over the next several weeks and months.”
+“New data is coming out every day.”

-It’s important to note that the Pfizer and Moderna vaccines are incredibly effective against the delta variant.
-But a third dose would further strengthen immunity against the virus and Pfizer shared data with the FDA on this point, saying, “The data we’ve seen to date suggests a third dose of the vaccine elicits antibody levels that significantly exceed those seen after the two-dose primary schedule.”
+It’s important to note that the Pfizer and Moderna vaccines are incredibly effective against the delta variant and seem to dramatically lessen the likelihood of severe illness from the omicron variant.
+Pfizer shared data with the FDA on this point, saying, “The data we’ve seen to date suggests a third dose of the vaccine elicits antibody levels that significantly exceed those seen after the two-dose primary schedule.”

 Who is eligible for the third dose?